Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 We have always prioritized customer convenience and comfort over profits.
 We have the "Alcande" escalator that connects the parking lot directly to the ski center, a powder room in the women's restroom, 100 yen drinks from vending machines, the fastest lifts in Japan, and the world's most advanced artificial snow-making machines from Italy's Technoalpin, which are being introduced to Japan for the first time..

-"I think our strength is our overwhelming sense of speed.
-Everything is decided in the Kusano family in an instant, and instructions are immediately sent to the workplace, with implementation taking place in less than five minutes.
+"I think our strength lies in our incredible speed.
+Everything within the Kusano family is decided in an instant, instructions are sent to the field immediately, and implemented in less than five minutes.
 It's fast.
-Judgments related to management decisions don't need to be submitted internally through a request form, and no stamp of approval is required (laughs).
-That's why we can be bold and I think it's easier to be original,"
+For management decisions, there's no need to go through internal approval forms or even get a stamp of approval (laughs).
+That's why we can do bold things and it's easier to bring out our originality," says Managing Director Joji Kusano

-says Managing Director Kusano Jouji, who is in charge of PR and marketing, the chairman's second son, and the younger brother of the president, Jota.
+.
+He is in charge of public relations and marketing, is the second son of the chairman, and the younger brother of President Jota.

 For example, the "50 million yen return campaign" and "free all-you-can-eat meal day" were all carried out with the idea that "it's fun, why not do it?", and they received a great response, undoubtedly increasing the number of visitors